bendqh1/bash/ifs.md

 ## Setting IFS to an empty value

-Because unsetting IFS causes some special fallback behavior, we can set it to an empty value to force not using it (or minimally using it):
+Because unsetting IFS causes special fallback behavior, we can set it to an empty value to force no essential usage of it:

 IFS can be set to an empty value ("null" IFS) via: